Basic Usage Tutorial

 $ kart commit -m "Updated stadium usage attribute for the Kart usage tutorial."

-[master 094b328] Updated stadium usage attribute for the Kart usage tutorial.
+[main 094b328] Updated stadium usage attribute for the Kart usage tutorial.

 wellington_building_outlines/